APXEOLOG/hnh-auto-mapper-server/readme.md

 ### Client integration

-Sample PR against Amber client will be coming soon with all required integration code
+You can check sample integration against Amber Client here: https://github.com/APXEOLOG/amber/pull/1

+All client code is around 1k lines, concentrated into a separate files with few integration points (~20 invocations across client codebase)
+Should easily integrated into any custom client